weirdnik/plib/README.md

 * BLIP had an extensive API used by independent mobile apps.
 There is no API.

+* Removing hardcoded 'Plum.ME' sitename from templates.

-## Authors
+## Authors and external dependencies

 The main programmer of Plib 0.1 was `^alex`, with `^cain` and `^brand` doing frontend work.
 Maciej Orliński did some basic work on status archives (*bliplogs*).

 ### Icons

 The blue icons utilized as placeholders come from the excellent Iconic set by P. J. Onori (@somerandomdude on GitHub and Twitter) who gave them out on (CC) BY-SA licence.
 The set is avaliable at <http://somerandomdude.com/work/iconic>.
 Thanks!

+### Javascript

+The current frontend uses:

+* Bootstrap JS framework by Mark Otto (@mdo) and Jacob Thornton (@fat);

+* HTML5Shiv by @afarkas @jdalton @jon_neal and @rem;

+* jQuery 1.10 by John Resig et al;

+* Google Web Fonts library.

 ## Licence